balderdashy/sails-mongo/README.md

 ## Compatibility

-> The current version of the adapter has been tested with MongoDB versions 3.4 and 3.6.
+> This version of the adapter has been tested with MongoDB versions 3.4 and 3.6.

 This adapter implements the following methods: